Xi Zhi Men Church - the folder with inside mass times, a map, and a small history of the church.

 However, this is not all.
 Because the Church is not really located due North in the City, local chinese citizens know the Church as the Western Church.
 When asking directions, do not be fooled and use this term.
 It is smarter to refer to the sought site as XiShiKu, as this is the city sub-district where the Church stands.
 If this doesn't work, you could try Canshikou Church, another name sometimes used.

 To add a final complication to the name quest, there is actually another western Church.
-This Church in fact truely is located in the West of the City at XiZhiMen Nei Dajie.
+This Church in fact truly is located in the West of the City at XiZhiMen Nei Dajie.
 That is inside the Former West Gate, Xizhi Men.

 Discover Beijing with the grandiose and interesting film "Bodacious Beijing".
 Great intro to the City and Sites !